RattyDAVE/docker-ubuntu-xrdp-mate-custom/README.md

 This image is automatically rebuilt when updates are realeased for Ubuntu.

-# Ubuntu 19.10 with XRDP and MATE.
+# Ubuntu 19.10 with XRDP and MATE. - BETA

 - rattydave/docker-ubuntu-xrdp-mate-custom:19.10
 - rattydave/docker-ubuntu-xrdp-mate-custom:19.10-tools